 Some significant milestones in TUMC’s story

-1961 Nicholas Dick becomes pastor.
+1961 Nicholas Dick, a former associate pastor in Saskattoon, becomes pastor.
 Building is finally fully finished and dedicated in June.

 1973 TUMC partners with Danforth Mennonite Church to envision St. Clair O’Connor Mennonite Community, an innovative residential complex that combines townhouses for young families with seniors’ apartments and nursing home care.
 (Construction was completed in 1983.)

-1979 TUMC takes a leading role in sponsoring Vietnamese “boat people,” beginning a decades-long involvement in refugee sponsorship.
+1979 TUMC takes a leading role in sponsoring Vietnamese “boat people,” settling 70 refugees in a single year, providing a model for MCC and other sponsoring churches, and beginning a decades-long involvement in refugee sponsorship.

 1986-7 Osiah Horst serves as interim pastor.

-1987 Gary Harder becomes pastor.
+1987 Gary Harder, formerly pastor at First Mennnonite Church in Edmonton, becomes pastor.
 He begins a long-term practice of mentoring theological students with summer internships.

 1990s A “baby boom” is accompanied by growth in adult membership and an increasing multicultural flavour.
 A mission and service committee is formed, as well as a club for junior-high youth.
 An associate pastor, Shannon Neufeldt, is hired to work with youth.
 TUMC takes a leading role in sponsoring and running the Mennonite Christmas Festival Sale, a weekend sale of fairly-traded crafts to benefit impoverished families around the world.
-Members join with people from other Mennonite congregations and MCC Ontario to establish Lazarus Rising, a homeless ministry.
+Members join with people from other Mennonite congregations and MCC Ontario to establish Lazarus Rising, a ministry to homeless persons in Toronto.
 TUMC sponsors a large group of refugees from Kosovo.

 2000s Under the leadership of Bock Ki Kim, TUMC begins a Korean-language fellowship that meets during Sunday school hour while participating in TUMC worship services.